Generic selectors

 “Book a Online Consultation.”

-• Medical assurance: Suspicious moles can be removed with histopathology to rule out melanoma.
+• Medical assurance — suspicious moles can be removed with histopathology to rule out melanoma

 “Book a Online Consultation.”

-• Cryotherapy risks: Blistering, transient numbness; hypopigmentation more likely on darker skin if over-frozen.
+• Cryotherapy risks — blistering, transient numbness; hypopigmentation more likely on darker skin if over-frozen

-• Aftercare to reduce risks: Keep site clean/dry, avoid picking/heat/sauna for 48 h, SPF 50+ for 6–8 weeks.
+• Aftercare — keep the site clean/dry, avoid picking/heat/sauna for 48 hours, SPF 50+ for 6–8 weeks

 “Book a Online Consultation.”

-Most sites heal in 7–14 days: tags/warts close in 3–7 days, laser 5–10 days, sutured moles 5–14 days; scar color blends over 3–6 months.
+Most sites heal within 7–14 days after mole, wart and skin tag removal: tags and warts close in 3–7 days, laser sites in 5–10 days, and sutured mole excisions in 5–14 days, with scar colour blending over 3–6 months.

-• Skin tag snip/cautery: Pinpoint crust 1–3 days; surface heals in 3–7 days.
+• Skin tag snip/cautery — pinpoint crust 1–3 days; surface heals in 3–7 days

-• Cryotherapy (warts/tiny tags): Blister 1–3 days → crust off in 7–14 days.
+• Cryotherapy (warts/tiny tags) — blister 1–3 days, then crust off in 7–14 days

-• Laser (CO2/Er:YAG) ablation: Pink “new skin” by 5–10 days; tone blends 4–8 weeks.
+• Laser (CO₂/Er:YAG) — pink new skin by 5–10 days; tone blends over 4–8 weeks

-• Sutured mole excision: Stitches out face 5–7 days, body 10–14 days; scar matures 3–6 months (up to 12 months).
+• Sutured mole excision — stitches out face 5–7 days, body 10–14 days; scar matures 3–6 months

 “Book a Online Consultation.”